makersacademy/chitter-challenge/README.md

 - we get a visual confirmation we used the right database when running tests by checking TablePlus, but it would be better to write some test for this.

 => let's extract an object which we will use to: - set up a connection to the db - separate application behaviour from database behaviour - wrap an adaptor object
-1) Extract the db logic to an object
+1) Extract the db logic to an object (DatabaseConnection class)
+2) use our new class to set up a connection (test or dev environment)